Performance of machine-learning-assisted Monte Carlo in sampling from simple statistical physics models: Background

 The success of this strategy relies on the ability of the NN to generate configurations close to the ones at equilibrium, so that the full configuration space is well sampled and the acceptance rate is not too low.
 It has been shown \cite{biazzo2023autoregressive, del2024nearest} that it is possible to design networks that are powerful enough to sample according to the GB distribution.
 The question then becomes whether one is able to train such networks in practice.
 While variational procedures that do not require sampling have been used \cite{wu2019solving}, we focus here on methods that use previously generated equilibrium configurations to train the model, because variational methods have been shown to be prone to mode collapse in complex problems~\cite{ciarella2023machine}.

 In these approaches, the NN is first trained at a temperature $\beta$ using a set of $M$ equilibrium configurations.
 The training can be carried out, for instance, by maximizing the model likelihood of the available $M$ equilibrium configurations.
 Then, the NN is used to generate a new series of configurations, which are then used as proposal moves for a global Monte Carlo.
 The training set is updated using the acceptance rate in Eq.~\eqref{eq:prob} and the model is trained again.
 Unfortunately, obtaining the $M$ configurations used to train the model can be complicated, especially if one is interested in the low-temperature, hard-to-sample regime of a model.
 And of course, if we are already able to obtain equilibrium configurations, there is no interest in developing new sampling methods.
-A solution to both issues is to use the Sequential Tempering (ST) procedure, an annealing procedure that uses the self-consistently trained NN in order to generate configurations at lower and lower temperatures.
+A solution to both issues is to use the Global Annealing (GA) procedure, an annealing procedure that uses the self-consistently trained NN in order to generate configurations at lower and lower temperatures.

-In ST, the NN is first trained using $M$ configurations at a high temperature, at which it is easy to sample configurations at equilibrium (for example via LMMC).
+In GA, the NN is first trained using $M$ configurations at a high temperature, at which it is easy to sample configurations at equilibrium (for example via LMMC).
 Then, the NN is used at inverse temperature $\beta' = \beta+\Delta \beta > \beta$ to propose a new set of $M$ configurations at $\beta'$ by performing $\theta_\mathrm{global}$ global moves.
 This new set of configurations is then used to train a new NN (or retrain the previous one).
 The whole procedure can then be repeated until the desired temperature is reached.
-The general scheme of ST is summarized in Algorithm~\ref{alg:ST}.
+The general scheme of GA is summarized in Algorithm~\ref{alg:ST}.
 Additionally, $\theta_\mathrm{local}$ LMMC steps can be alternated to the global moves proposed by the NN (steps 9-11 of Alg.~\ref{alg:ST}) but not all implementations include them \cite{mcnaughton2020boosting, ciarella2023machine}.
 Understanding the importance of performing local moves is one of the goals of this paper.

-The ST scheme is quite general.
+The GA scheme is quite general.
 The specific implementation then requires the choice of a generative NN.
 In this paper, we consider a shallow MADE, as described in the next section.